dvaser/Mediary/project/markdowns/sprint/sprint-2.md

   * The Django framework, based on Python, was used for both frontend and backend development.
   * With Django infrastructure, the basic pages were created and the application's foundation was laid.

+* **Sprint Review Participants:** `Doğukan Vatansever, Hatice Ece Kırık, Zeynep Atik, Mevlüt Han Aşcı, Helin Hümeyra Saraçoğlu.`

+* **Sprint Retrospective:**

+  * AI model training was initiated as planned, using the Gemini API and a document-based embedding structure.
+  * The RAG system was integrated with the vector database and tested with user queries.
+  * Team collaboration was strong, and tasks were completed efficiently through regular meetings.
+  * The logo design process was started; several drafts were created and further development will continue in the next sprint based on feedback.
+  * Development of the Mediary website began using the Django framework; basic pages such as the homepage and patient input interface were implemented.
+  * Some challenges were encountered regarding the consistency of AI responses across different documents, but improvements in chunking and retrieval methods helped resolve these issues.
+  * Overall, Sprint 2 progressed according to the planned roadmap, and the technical and visual foundation of the application was successfully established.

+---
  <details>
     <summary><h3>Backend</h3></summary>